goodie-id/GoodieCore/README.md

 ## Authentication / Login

-This login is done by calling GoodieCore.login() function.
+This login is done by calling Goodie.setLogin() function.
 This function will retrieve based on the deviceUniqueId, username, password, merchantCode.
-You can get a merchant code when after the process login (login respose).
+Login to Goodie System to access Goodie Feature.
 Here is example:

 ```